 Currently the Resident Composer for the American Studio Orchestra, Jacob Yoffee is a concert & film composer based in Los Angeles.
-He is known for his work on Showtime’s ‘Time of Death’ series and the WIGS series Blue, Christine & Celia, directed by Rodrigo Garcia and starring Julia Stiles, Dakota Fanning & America Ferrera.
+He is known for his work on MTV's hit teen drama, Finding Carter, Showtime’s award-winning ‘Time of Death’ series and the critically acclaimed WIGS series Blue, Christine & Celia, directed by Rodrigo Garcia and starring Julia Stiles, Dakota Fanning & America Ferrera.

-In 2012 he formed OtherWorld Trailer Music with mixing engineer, Adam Schmidt, & business mastermind, Jordan Passman.
+In 2012 he formed OtherWorld Trailer Music with mixing engineer, Adam Schmidt and Jordan Passman.
 His trailer music has been featured in advertisements for The Hobbit : Desolation of Smaug, X-Men : Days of Future Past & The Chronicles of Riddick.

 As a feature film composer Jacob has worked in action, thriller, drama, comedy and horror.
 Recently he scored 'Pawn', an action-thriller starring Oscar-winner Forest Whitaker, Ray Liotta, Michael Chiklis & Common and ‘A Resurrection', a horror picture starring Mischa Barton, Devon Sawa and the late-great Michael Clarke Duncan.

 In 2011 he worked with director Joel Soisson (Dracula 2000, Piranaha 3DD) scoring his 'Children of the Corn : Genesis' for the Weinstein Company.
 That same year brought 'Olive' - the first feature film that was shot entirely on a cellphone.
 Starring Gena Rowlands (The Notebook, Skeleton Key) the film also features four original songs by Dolly Parton.